 Thus when we discuss globalization, we must always discuss the informational and nanotech apects of these processes in question, if we are to be acceleration aware.
 The researcher that discovers the cure for cancer, the engineer that invents a new form of energy storage, or the company that produces the cheapest smartphone is everyone’s hero from that point forward, and so far, the bottom three billion of people on the planet have benefited the most from globalization’s effects.
 Nationalism and nativism are traditional concepts with declining value.
 We’re all one species, and we’re finally within viewing distance of the singularity.

-Bottom line: Not discussing informational and technological advance when talking about trade should no longer be considered acceptable practice.
-It is not accelaware.
+Bottom line: Not discussing informational and technological acceleration when talking about trade should no longer be considered acceptable practice.
+We also need a constant dialog on the nature of progress.
+Unless we define our views in that regard, we’re not going anywhere in all these debates.
 Our leaders, our journalists, and our own selves can and must raise the level of dialog on these issues in coming years.